thinking024/NWPU/English.md

 I love computer science and programing, and have a strong hands-on ability.
 I always maintain great curiosity and enthusiasm for all kinds of new knowlege.
 Besides, I often learn extra expertise from online education websites like MOOC and Coursera.
 Github is also frequently used during my study.

-I am open-minded, quick in thought.
+Since childhood, I have always been a person who likes to explore the unknown and pursue true knowledge.
+I always like to ask why, ask myself and ask others.
+In the process of raising questions, I can improve my understanding of the problems and often get a deeper understanding than others.I am open-minded, quick in thought.
 In my spare time, I have broad interests like many other youngers.
 I like reading books, especially those about  Chinese traditional poems and history.

 **To Do**对于未来学习和研究的展望和看法